Boating Citation in Florida

 The attorneys at Sammis Law Firm represent clients after they receive a Florida Uniform Boating Citation.
 Many of these cases involve a boating citation issued by officers with the Florida Fish and Wildlife Conservation Commission (“FWC”).

 Boating citations can allege either civil or criminal violations.
-The Florida Uniform Boating Citation can alleged violations of an ordinance or statute.
+The Florida Uniform Boating Citation can allege violations of an ordinance or statute.
 If the citation is for a criminal violation, then a court appearance is required.
+The citations are serious because they might increase your insurance rates or have other collateral consequences.

 Additionally, an attorney can help you determine whether the infraction or violation of the law actually occurred, even if the evidence was gathered legally.
 No matter the circumstances, an experienced attorney for boating citations can help you resolve the citation for the best possible terms.